 Wet the edges of the dough and cover with paste also rolled thin.
 Wash over with egg, make a few cuts in the center so the steam may escape while baking, and put in a moderate 360°F oven.

 When done dust with powdered sugar, and serve hot or cold as desired.
 If the apples are coarse, it will be well to boil them a little in water with a piece of cinnamon and a very little sugar before adding them to the pie.

 One and one-half pounds of flour, one-half pound of lard, one-half pound of butter, and a pinch of salt.
 Mix all together and add enough water (about one cup) to make a rather stiff dough.
 Keep in cool place or icebox.

-Homemade apple pies are especially good when sliced and served warm from the oven with a generous scoop of vanilla ice cream, but I enjoy mine with a slice of Canadian cheddar cheese.
+Homemade apple pies are especially good when sliced and served warm from the oven with a generous scoop of vanilla ice cream, but I enjoy mine in the British tradition with a slice of cheddar cheese on top.

-Remember the Old Country saying: An apple pie without the cheese is like a kiss without the squeeze!
+There's an Old Country saying, an apple pie without the cheese is like a kiss without the squeeze!

 Enjoy making these old fashioned apple pie recipes.
 There's nothing like the sweet aroma of a freshly baked apple pie in the kitchen.
-It's one of the fond memories of my childhood spent living on the family farm.
+It's one of the fond memories of my childhood spent growing up on the family farm.